qgis/qwc2-demo-app/doc/src/qwc_configuration.md

       ]
     }

 The final `mobile` and `desktop` configurations will be computed by merging the `common` configuration with the respective specific configuration.
-Refer to the [sample `config.json`](https://github.com/qgis/qwc2-demo-app/blob/master/static/config.json) for a list of available configuration options.
 Each `<PluginConfig>` block is of the format

     {
       "name": "<PluginName">,